Efficient End-to-End Visual Document Understanding with Rationale Distillation: Abstract

 \section{Abstract}

-Understanding visually situated language requires recognizing text and visual elements, and interpreting complex layouts.
-State-of-the-art methods commonly use specialized pre-processing tools, such as optical character recognition (OCR) systems, that map document image inputs to extracted information in the space of textual tokens, and sometimes also employ large language models (LLMs) to reason in text token space.
-However, the gains from external tools and LLMs come at the cost of increased computational and engineering complexity.
-In this paper, we ask whether small pretrained image-to-text models can learn selective text or layout recognition and reasoning as an intermediate inference step in an end-to-end model for pixel-level visual language understanding.
-We incorporate the outputs of such OCR tools, LLMs, and larger multimodal models as intermediate ``rationales'' on training data, and train a small student model to predict both rationales and answers for input questions based on those training examples.
-A student model based on \pts (282M parameters) achieves consistent improvements on three visual document understanding benchmarks representing infographics, scanned documents, and figures, with improvements of more than 4\% absolute over a comparable \pts model that predicts answers directly.
+Understanding visually situated language requires interpreting complex layouts of textual and visual elements.
+Pre-processing tools, such as optical character recognition (OCR), can map document image inputs to textual tokens, then large language models (LLMs) can reason over text.
+However, such methods have high computational and engineering complexity.
+Can small pretrained image-to-text models accurately understand visual documents through similar recognition and reasoning steps instead?
+We propose \ourmethodlong (\ourmethod), which incorporates the outputs of OCR tools, LLMs, and larger multimodal models as intermediate ``rationales'', and trains a small student model to predict both rationales and answers.
+On three visual document understanding benchmarks representing infographics, scanned documents, and figures, our \pts (282M parameters) student model finetuned with \ourmethod outperforms the base model by 4-5\% absolute accuracy with only 1\% higher computational cost.